 Before we sat down for Christmas dinner at Grandmother’s long table we sang songs about that boy.
 That just shows how important he is.

-What were those songs we had just sung, about how quiet was the night outside, and how holy it was…and about a Star?
+What were those songs we had just sung, about how quiet was the night outside, and how holy it was…and what was it about a Star?